ftjuh/I2Cwrapper/README.md

 ### Status LED

-Including the `_statusLED_firmware.h` in `firmware_modules.h`will make the target's built in LED (`LED_BUILTIN`) flash briefly when an external interrupt (receiveEvent or requestEvent) is coming in.
+Including the `_statusLED_firmware.h` in `firmware_modules.h`will make the target's built in LED (`LED_BUILTIN`) **flash briefly when an external interrupt** (receiveEvent or requestEvent) is coming in.
 Alternatively, it can be modified to flash each time the I2C state machine changes its state (see [Error handling](#error-handling)).
 Meant for diagnostic purposes to see if the target device is still alive and active.
 Doesn't need a controller library, just comment it out in `firmware_modules.h`to disable it.
 It could easily be extended to have more than one status LED for a more differentiated status display.

+### I2C address modules

+To make the target device **use a different I2C address** than the default (0x08), you can include one (and only one) of the following feature modules:

+* `_addressFixed_firmware.h`: use a fixed I2C address for the target other than the default
+* `addressFromPins_firmware.h`: make the target read its I2C address from a given set of input pin states (jumper bridges, DIP switches etc.) at startup
+* `_addressFromFlash_firmware.h`: make the target read its I2C address from non volatile memory (EEPROM, flash memory) and store a new changed address upon the controller's command.

 # How to add new modules